2011 Serena Williams tennis season: US Open

 Williams came into the US Open as a protected ranking where she is a favorite having won 2 warm-up events and being in a 12-match winning streak.
 Williams began her Us Open campaign against Bojana Jovanovski and came up with a convincing double breadstick win in just 56 minutes.
 In the second round, Williams took on Michaëlla Krajicek and dominated the first set with a bagel in just 23 minutes.
 The second set was also one sided with Williams taking it to advance to the third round.< In the next round, the American face Belarus' Victoria Azarenka.
 Williams continued her form winning the first 5 games before Azarenka could get a game.
 Williams closed it out on serve/ In the second set Williams broke in the 7th game and served for the match in the tenth game but was broken.
 The second set went into a tie-break with Williams winning it.
 In the fourth round, Williams faced former world no. 1 Ana Ivanovic.
 Williams took the first three games but Ivanovic got the next two games.
 Williams then broke at the 8th game and served out the set.
 Williams then closed out the second set with a single break to advance.
 She then faced Anastasia Pavlyuchenkova in the quarterfinals.
 The first set began with six breaks in a row then followed by 5 straight holds of serve, before Williams got the ultimate break at the 12th game of the set to win it.
 Williams then took command winning the first three games of the second set before the Russian could net a game.
 Williams closed out the match winning the second set at one.
 Williams then faced the World no. 1 Caroline Wozniacki in the semifinals, where she took the first set with two breaks, where it saw Williams hitting 15 winners to Wozniacki's 0.
 In the second set Williams broke in the fourth game, Williams then served for the match at the ninth game but double faulted at break point, but broke the next game to advance to her first Slam final since winning 2010 Wimbledon.
 In the final she faced Samantha Stosur and was a heavy favorite to win the title.
-However, Stosur took a commanding first set win, winning it 6–2.
+However, Stosur took a commanding first set win, 6–2.
 The second set faced controversy, as when Williams a break point down in the first game, Williams hit a forehand and shouted, "Come on!" as Stosur reached down for a backhand.
 Chair umpire Eva Asderaki ruled that Williams hindered Stosur's ability to complete the point and awarded it to Stosur.
 Stosur then strolled through the match and won the second set 6–3, ending Williams 18 match winning streak in the process.